Love Hearts

 1. Begin by crocheting 2 x Heart B, but do not fasten off the yarn when you have completed the second heart.

-2. Holding both hearts with wrong sides together, work Rnd 3 of Heart C, inserting the hook through both layers to begin each stitch (see picture below).
+2. Holding both hearts with wrong sides together, begin to work Rnd 3 of Heart C, inserting the hook through both layers to begin each stitch (see picture below).

 love hearts crochet pattern by planetjune